bassmanitram/actions-for-nautilus/README.md

 * `xclip`  - a command line tool for managing the X clipboards
 * `zenity` - a Gnome UI toolkit for shell scripts

-Finally, the `Folder Actions/Start HTTP Server Here` action uses the NodeJS `http-server` NPM module:

-* after installing NodeJS, install that module either from your package manager or by running the command `sudo npm install -g http-server`

 # Configuration UI
 When you install this extension, a Configurator application is installed into your local desktop Applications collection.